-If fuse ordering code HSM has been selected, the fuses holder is delivered with a contact kit which provides indication if the fuse is blown or missing.
+If fuse ordering code HSM has been selected, the fuses holder is delivered with contact kits which provide indication if fuses are blown or missing.
 This is shown locally on the fuseholder by a red handle which also activates microcontacts.
 These contacts may be wired to a digital input on the EPack as shown in the following diagrams.